 Shade herbs can make excellent companions for other shade-loving plants like hostas, ferns, and numerous types of bulbs.
 They make great companions with numerous types of flowering plants as well.
 Growing herbs for shade is a great way to add color and fragrance to the garden.

 When growing herbs for shade, it helps to know what herbs will grow in shade.
 Knowing which herbs are more likely to succeed and understanding their adaptations in shady conditions can increase the chances of success.

 For instance, while some herbs may require full sun in cooler regions, these same herbs might prefer shady areas in warmer climates.
-Before choosing shade tolerant herbs for the garden, it is also important to understand the difference between full shade, partial shade, and light shade, or partial sunlight.
+Before choosing shade tolerant herbs for the garden, it’s also important to understand the difference between full shade, partial shade, and light shade or partial sunlight.

 Growing Herbs for Shade